nelsontkq/dotnet-svelte-template/README.md

 Simply enter this command in a folder to get a ready to run .net core application with a svelte frontend.
 `dotnet new svelte`

-Enter the following to include svelte routing
-`dotnet new svelterouting`